 The disbarment was effective Dec.
 4, 2016, by order of the California Supreme Court, according to the State Bar of California website.

-documents, the State Bar sent Hibbard, 62, a notice of disciplinary charges Dec.
+According to court documents, the State Bar sent Hibbard, 62, a notice of disciplinary charges Dec.
 9, 2015, after receiving numerous complaints against the attorney.
 The first matter, in which Hibbard allegedly committed his misconduct, began in May 2013, when the attorney was hired to represent a client in a personal injury suit.
 The matter was settled for $15,000 and the funds released to Hibbard.
 The attorney divided the money between himself and the client and left $1.954 in his client trust account for medical providers.
 The attorney failed to maintain the balance, even allowing the account to drop to zero.
 Only July 23, 2014, Hibbard issued a check to the medical provider but it was not honored because the account did not have sufficient funds.

 According to court documents, the attorney has not made further attempts to reconcile the debt.